Detroit’s startup scene is exploding and here are the numbers to prove it

 The Lucid Air tops 235 mph in new high-speed performance test

 Take this at face value: Detroit has 50% more venture-backed startups than it did three years ago.
-This comes from a study (PDF) from the Michigan Venture Capital Association (MVCA) which found there are 35 active venture-backed startups in Detroit.
+This comes from a study from the Michigan Venture Capital Association (MVCA) which found there are 35 active venture-backed startups in Detroit.
 Sure, that’s not a huge number compared to other regions, but the growth is notable.

 I live in the great state of Michigan and can attest to the growth.
 Startups are quickly becoming part of the culture in areas previously dominated by massive, soul-crushing corporations.
 Over the last several years, startups became part of the soul of Detroit, Grand Rapids and Ann Arbor, and these reports confirm that feeling.

-The MVCA points out that the State of Michigan is following a similar growth (PDF) trend, though at a slighter slower pace than in Detroit.
+The MVCA points out that the State of Michigan is following a similar growth trend, though at a slighter slower pace than in Detroit.
 Over the last five years, there has been a 48% increase of venture-backed startups in Michigan.

 There are several things that make Detroit attractive to startups.
 Office space is inexpensive and talent is plentiful thanks to the proximity of world-class universities and corporations.
 Several area industrialists like Dan Gilbert and the Ilitch family have turned to startups to help reinvigorate the area around their core businesses.